lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/Celestia's Lament notes.md

 næfre: adv; never
 geat: n; gate (accusative plural of "gatu"; strong, neuter)

+A swamp shrouded in the fog.
+A wolf's howl sweeping over my tracks.
+I feel as if drunk—
+But I only drank crystal cold water,
+From a jug that you brought me,
+Seeing me off
+To the road from which I'll never return.
+Wait or not, I'll never return...

+Like a wounded beast,
+I'll silently walk on a string.
+Believe me, I'm not worthy
+Of your tears over me,
+Of your trailing the tracks
+Of droplets of blood that, like foxberries in the moss, Leading to the gates beyond which are only coldness and dark.
+You know not, there are only coldness and dark...

-One day you take in
+One day you'll take in
 The tart incense of the Moon.
 The knife will shift in the heart,
-The pain will arise from the depth,
+The pain will arise from the depth.
-Do you wait for an embodied bane,
+Are you waiting for an embodied bane,
 For the spirit of dusky steel,
-To let me get drunk off that water again,
+To let me get drunk off that water again?
 Off that heady crystal water, once more?

-And there's no closing of the ring of hoary hills, Only the narrow path through the blades of the rain.
+And there's no closing of the ring of hoary hills,
+And there's only the narrow path through the blades of the rain.
 Do not search—you won't uncover the tracks,
-Which the warrior of heather left in their wake.
+Which the warrior of heather left in her wake.

 Sóna dōgor cymj, þu orpunge
 Súr anstór þin Mónan.